-For Ph.D. candidates every effort is made to provide teaching assistantships (which carry the tuition waiver) during the course-work stage of their programs (up to two years) as well as for an additional two semesters following successful completion of prelims.
-TA support may be extended further depending on the availability of resources.
+For Ph.D. candidates every effort is made to provide teaching assistantships (which carry the tuition waiver) during the course-work stage of their programs (up to two years) as well as for an additional four semesters following successful completion of prelims.
+TA support does depend on the availability of resources.

 Contracts of teaching assistants may be for one semester or for one academic year, depending on availability of allocated funds* and on the students’ eligibility according to their academic records and the policy on incompletes (see above).